In what areas is your team excelling or struggling? Build a Better Team with Our Advises!

 Happy teams are:

 Trust is the foundation of all great teams.
 You simply can’t achieve your goal of a better team without it.
-Ideally, the trust factor grows with every team interaction.
-Without trust, the team will withhold, self-protect, and choose to work in silos.
+Certainly, the trust factor grows with every team interaction.
+Similarly, without trust, the team will withhold, self-protect, and choose to work in silos.

 Trust on teams shows up as: